RohitY2J/hotel-mgmt-system/README.md

 ## To run on Docker

 1. npm install
+2. set the environment variables for angular and node in folder env/
-2. npm build
+3. npm build
-3. docker setup
+4. docker setup
-4. docker-compose build --no-cache
+5. docker-compose build --no-cache
-5. docker-compose up -d
+6. docker-compose up -d

+# After integrating with CAS application [Visit CAS repository](https://github.com/RohitY2J/Centralized-Authentication-System)

+1. Create a user in the CAS system
+2. Create an application in CAS system, with proper
+  - Application URL: For solving cors,
+  - Redirect URL: For callback
+3. Create a tenant in the CAS system
+4. Assign tenant to application
+5. Assign the user to the application and tenant
+6. Create an application with clientid set to the tenant id.

 ## Features